us federal id number us federal id number

 How do I obtain an Employer Identification Number (EIN)?

-You can apply for an EIN online through the IRS website by providing necessary details about your business.
-The application process is straightforward and designed to be completed quickly.
+You can apply for an EIN online using the IRS website by supplying the required information about your company.
+The application procedure is simple and meant to be completed quickly.

 What is the difference between an SSN and an ITIN?